First Time Campers

 - Write to your camper while at camp

 - You can even bring letters at check-in and mark on the envelope what day you want the letter delivered.
+You drop these daily letters off at the camp store.

 - Campers are required to leave their electronic devices at home but can receive one-way emails through our parent email system.